Scar pulling: why it happens and how to regain mobility naturally

 All scars can cause tightness, but some areas are particularly prone to adhesions:

-• Cesarean scar - pelvic pain, low back pain, restricted abdominal mobility
+• C-section scar: pelvic and lower back pain, restricted abdominal mobility

-• Scar from knee or hip prosthesis - stiffness, limited joint amplitude
+• Scars from knee or hip replacement surgery: stiffness, limited range of motion

-• Traumatic scars - as a result of accidents or serious injuries
+• Traumatic scars: as a result of accidents or severe injuries

 A scar that has been pulling for several months: is there cause for concern?

-Slight tightness in the first few weeks is perfectly normal - it's a sign that the scar tissue is forming and consolidating.
-But there are some warning signs:
+A slight tightness during the first few weeks is completely normal; it’s a sign that scar tissue is forming and strengthening.
+However, there are certain signs you should watch out for:

 ⚠️ Signs to watch out for